-Policy guidance in the Local Development Plan, requires these sites to provide the following types of housing:
+Policy guidance in the Proposed Local Development Plan, requires these sites to provide the following types of housing:-

-Site location & Number of Homes (total 30 Homes) Proposed Plan zoning Policy Requirement LUSS H1: Land north of Loch Lomond Arms (4 homes) Within Village 50% open market awnd 50% affordable LUSS H2: Land north of Hawthorn Cottage (10 homes) Edge of Village 100% Affordable Various sites in the Countryside area: including farm steadings, land within building group at Muirlands, conversion of existing buildings in countryside (16 homes) Countryside 100% Affordable or linked to land based business.
+Site location & Number of Homes (total 30 Homes) Proposed Plan zoning Policy Requirement LUSS H1: Land north of Loch Lomond Arms (4 homes) Within Village 50% open market and 50% affordable LUSS H2: Land north of Hawthorn Cottage (10 homes) Edge of Village 100% Affordable Various sites in the Countryside area:- including farm steadings, land within building group at Muirlands, conversion of existing buildings in countryside (16 homes) Countryside 100% Affordable or linked to land based business.

-Of the two sites identified in the Local Development Plan LUSS H1 is likely to proceed with public subsidy and in partnership with Argyll & Bute Council and LINK Housing Association.
-However, the likelihood of the Estate being able to deliver this housing mix at other sites is considered low, particularly in the absence of public subsidy for affordable rural housing, and highlights the need for cross-subsidy from open market housing or other commercial activity.
+The two sites identified in the Proposed Plan are likely to proceed with public subsidy and in partnership with Argyll & Bute Council and LINK Housing Association.
+However, the likelihood of the Estate being able to deliver this housing mix at these various countryside locations is considered low, particularly in the absence of public subsidy for affordable rural housing, and highlights the need for cross-subsidy from open market housing or other commercial activity.

-Flexibility in the application of the Local Development Plan housing policies within this area will therefore be supported in order to allow variance of the policy requirements at each site.
+Flexibility in the application of the Proposed Plan housing policy within this area will therefore be supported in order to allow variance of the policy requirements at each site.
 This will enable individual sites to be developed within a wider strategic context as part of a package of development for the area as a whole.